The Biggest NBA Draft Conspiracies Of All-Time

 Speaking of point Gods and franchises in need of a new superstar, in 2008, the Bulls ended up with local phenom Derrick Rose despite a 1.7% chance at winning the lottery.
 Another No. 1 pick point guard that will be battling Irving and Rose for years to come is the Wizard’s John Wall.
 The conspiracy behind the Wall pick surrounds the death of owner Abe Pollin months before the draft.
 The franchise needed a fresh start with the loss of Pollin and drama surrounding Gilbert Arenas, so David Stern gave Washington a present.

 Stern also had some fun with the 2012 lottery, when other NBA GMs were crying foul as the New Orleans Hornets (partially owned by the NBA) ended up with Anthony Davis despite only having a 13.7% chance of landing the rare big man, who just happened to be wearing a Hornets hat “a couple weeks” before the lottery.

 This is nothing new to Stern.
 The marketing genius has been accused of rigging the draft since the very first one in 1985, when Patrick Ewing ended up with the Knicks.
 Conspiracy theories include creased (watch him throw one envelope to the side) and frozen envelopes so Stern would know which one to grab.

 If you think I’m wrong for pointing the finger too much at Stern then let me know who I’m supposed to blame.
-I’m not going with chance so it’s either the Illuminati (nope), the Globalists (nope) or the Commish.
+Chance?
+I could admit everything was just chance but ridiculous conspiracies are more fun to talk about.